carlosrojas/halfedge_mesh/README.md

     # Get the halfedge that starts at vertex 25 and ends at vertex 50
     mesh.get_halfedge(25, 50)

-Note: For the meanwhile it requires numpy for running the get_normals() function in the HalfedgeMesh class.

 Please refer to the documentation for more functionality.

 ##Test